mitmedialab/tega_teleop/README.md

 running, the program will exit.

-If this node is running on a network where DNS does not resolve local hostnames, you will need to export the environment variable $ROS\_IP and
-$ROS\_HOSTNAME to be the public IP address of this node.
-For example, if the machine this node is running on has the IP address "192.168.1.20", you would run the commands `export ROS\_IP=192.168.1.20` and `export ROS\_HOSTNAME=192.168.1.20` in your shell prior to starting this node.
+If this node is running on a network where DNS does not resolve local hostnames, you will need to export the environment variables `$ROS_IP` and `$ROS_HOSTNAME` to be the public IP address of this node.
+For example, if the machine this node is running on has the IP address "192.168.1.20", you would run the commands `export ROS_IP=192.168.1.20` and `export ROS_HOSTNAME=192.168.1.20` in your shell prior to starting this node.
 If this IP is static, you may want to put these commands in your bashrc file (or other shell rc file)  so you don't have to remember to run them every time.